universalbit-dev/gekko-m4-globular-cluster/README.md

 Gekko	Gekko-Forum	Gekko-Strategies	Gekko-Extra Indicators

 Exchange API
 Gekko Support Multiple Exchange,Watchers and PaperTrader.
-Allowed one live trading for one exchange.

-Import Data and API:
+Import Data:
 import data from exchange for backtest your strategy

-Exchange	Import Data	API
+Exchange	Import Data
-BitFinex
+BitFinex	 not ok
-Kraken
+Kraken	     ok
-Poloniex
+Poloniex	 ok
-Exmo
+Exmo         not ok

 On the crypto road
 ccxt-js library: a JavaScript / Python / PHP library for cryptocurrency trading and e-commerce with support for many bitcoin/ether/altcoin exchange markets and merchant APIs. ccxt